 Should you buy the La Sportiva Ultra Raptor II?

 The key to buying hiking shoes is picking a pair that fits your feet and matches your hikes.
-If the Ultra Raptor II fits you—and you mostly hike hard, rocky trails—I'm pretty confident recommending La Sportiva's sturdiest trail runner to you.
+If the Ultra Raptor II fits you—and you mostly hike hard, rocky trails—I'm pretty confident recommending La Sportiva's trail runner-turned-hiking shoe.
 If you have really wide feet, mostly hike easier terrain, or prefer ultralight trail running shoes, you should probably check out other leading brands or browse my other hiking shoe reviews.

 If you ARE feeling the Ultra Raptor II, please consider purchasing them through the affiliate links above.
 That's free and easy for you—and sends a few dollars my way.
 Those small commissions cover my website costs, pay for the boots and shoes I review, and give me a little bit back for all the unpaid hours I spent testing this shoe and writing up this review.